fiixed/Get-Your-Beer-On/README.md

 https://get-your-beer-on.herokuapp.com/

-Get Your Beer On is an online web application to for users looking for their next favorite brewery or beer.
+Get Your Beer On is a web application for users looking for their next favorite brewery or beer.

 ## Description